 3. Move out of your comfort zone

-Joining a riding club gives you access to a whole host of different disciplines from showjumping, dressage and eventing to activities you perhaps haven’t had the opportunity to try previously including endurance and style jumping.
+Joining a club gives you access to a whole host of different disciplines from showjumping, dressage and eventing to activities you perhaps haven’t had the opportunity to try previously including endurance and style jumping.

 4. Save the pennies

-Membership offers discounted training sessions run by your local riding club and often discounted entry fees for local competitions allowing you to train and compete as much as you like.
+Membership offers discounted training sessions run by your local club and often discounted entry fees for local competitions allowing you to train and compete as much as you like.